 Bernice Summerfield.
 Arguably more emotionally mature than its parent series yet still indulges in plenty of light-heartedness.
 Sometimes taken to absurd levels.

 Oh No It Isn't!
 Well, the play is a parody of pantomime (yes, it manages to parody pantomime of all things) so expect to be giggling through most scenes.
+Those, and all Wolsey's dick jokes.

 Grand Vizier: Parathon!
 Aloo saag!
 Peshwari Naan!